sf105/sttp-book/structural-testing.md

 For interested readers, a extensive literature review on the topic can be found in Zhu, H., Hall, P. A., & May, J. H. (1997).
 Software unit test coverage and adequacy.
 ACM computing surveys (csur), 29(4), 366-427.

-References:

-- Hutchins, M., Foster, H., Goradia, T., & Ostrand, T. (1994, May).
-Experiments of the effectiveness of data flow-and control flow-based test adequacy criteria.
-In Proceedings of the 16th international conference on Software engineering (pp. 191-200).
-IEEE Computer Society Press.
-- Namin, A. S., & Andrews, J. H. (2009, July).
-The influence of size and coverage on test suite effectiveness.
-In Proceedings of the eighteenth international symposium on Software testing and analysis (pp. 57-68).
-ACM.

-## Full review of the concepts

-Watch a summary of one of our lectures in structural testing!

-<iframe width="560" height="315" src="https://www.youtube.com/embed/busfqNkpgKI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## References

-* Chapter 4 of the Foundations of software testing: ISTQB certification.
-Graham, Dorothy, Erik Van Veenendaal, and Isabel Evans, Cengage Learning EMEA, 2008.

-* Chapter 12 of the Software Testing and Analysis: Process, Principles, and Techniques.
-Mauro Pezzè, Michal Young, 1st edition, Wiley, 2007.

-* Zhu, H., Hall, P. A., & May, J. H. (1997).
-Software unit test coverage and adequacy.
-ACM computing surveys (csur), 29(4), 366-427.

-* Cem Kaner on Code Coverage: http://www.badsoftware.com/coverage.htm

-* Arie van Deursen on Code Coverage: http://avandeursen.com/2013/11/19/test-coverage-not-for-managers/

 ## Exercises